-22. West Hills College and Southeast Reedley College Service
+20. West Hills College and Southeast Reedley College Service

 These two routes were implemented in January 2016 as a demonstration project by FCRTA.
 College students are transported from the communities in both Westside and Southeast Fresno county areas and taken to either Reedley College or the Firebaugh satellite campus of West Hills College.
 This service is a fixed stop bus service.
+The service to the Firebaugh satellite campus has been discontinued.